zendad/terraform-azure-entra-id/README.md

 Kubernetes Role Mapping: Supports role mappings such as namespaceadmin, clusteradmin, namespaceviewer, etc., to Entra ID groups like:

-aks-cluster-namespace-admin
+aks-cluster-namespaceadmin

-aks-cluster-cluster-admin
+aks-cluster-clusteradmin

-aks-cluster-namespace-operator
+aks-cluster-namespaceoperator

-aks-cluster-cluster-viewer, etc.
+aks-cluster-clusterviewer, etc.

 Example Use Case
 Provision users like DevOps Engineers or Support Engineers and automatically assign them to appropriate groups based on their responsibilities (e.g., clusteradmin, namespaceoperator)—enabling seamless RBAC enforcement in AKS.